House panel OKs subpoena for acting attorney general

-WASHINGTON (AP) — The House Judiciary Committee has approved a tentative subpoena for Acting Attorney General Matthew Whitaker to ensure he appears at a hearing Friday.
+WASHINGTON (AP) — The House Judiciary Committee has approved a tentative subpoena for Acting Attorney General Matthew Whitaker in an effort to ensure he appears at a hearing Friday and answers questions.

-The vote doesn’t issue a subpoena to Whitaker but allows House Judiciary Committee Chairman Jerrold Nadler to do so if Whitaker is uncooperative.
-Nadler said he hopes not to have to use the subpoena, but “a series of troubling events” suggested it should be prepared.
-He said the committee had received reports that some at the department were counseling Whitaker not to appear.
+The vote Thursday doesn’t issue a subpoena to Whitaker but allows House Judiciary Committee Chairman Jerrold Nadler to do so if Whitaker is uncooperative.
+Nadler said he hopes not to have to use the subpoena, but “a series of troubling events over the past few months suggest that we should be prepared.”

-Democrats want to talk to Whitaker because he is a close ally of President Donald Trump and has criticized special counsel Robert Mueller’s Russia investigation.
+Nadler said that as late as last week the committee had received reports that some at the department were counseling Whitaker not to appear.

-Republicans said the vote was unnecessary because Whitaker has agreed to appear voluntarily.
+Whitaker is scheduled to testify before the panel on Friday even though his time leading the Justice Department is coming to a close, with the Senate expected this month to confirm President Donald Trump’s nominee for attorney general, William Barr.

 Most Read Nation & World Stories